johnathanthedev/apple-ror-assessment/README.md

 ## Pre-requisites

+- Docker

+## Getting Started

 You will need to create a `.env` file for both the `/api` and `/frontend` directories.
 Please reference the sample .env files inside of `/documents`.

-- Docker

-## Getting Started

-Create the .env files.

 1. Inside of the `/frontend` directory copy and paste the contents of `/documents/.example.frontend.env` and paste them into the new `.env` file.
 2. Inside of the `/api` directory copy and paste the contents of `/documents/.example.api.env` and paste them into the new `.env` file.